Skip to content

 KELA (Social Insurance Institution of Finland)

-Hive’s students are eligible to apply for Kela financial student aid for the time of the core studies, 18 months.
+Hive’s students are eligible to apply for Kela financial student aid for the duration of the studies, 18 months.
 Hive students can receive upper secondary education student benefits.
 See: https://www.kela.fi/financial-aid-for-students-eligibility

 EMPLOYMENT SERVICES